Custody and repatriation: Debate and abolition

 The legal procedure of C&R for migrant workers was ended by the central government in 2003 after the death of Sun Zhigang, a migrant worker who died from physical abuse while being detained under the C&R system in Guangzhou.

 In reaction to Sun's death, two groups of senior Chinese legal scholars wrote to the National People's Congress, questioning the constitutionality of the custody and repatriation regulation.
 One particular problem with the regulations was said to be that they had been adopted as regulations by the State Council and not as a law by the full Congress.
 As a result, it was argued, the C&R law for migrant workers was unconstitutional, on the grounds that it violated citizens' rights articles of the Constitution.
-As in many other countries, Chinese law does not provide for constitutional judicial review, and — as in systems without a constitution, such as the UK — the legislature or administration instead of judges must change laws deemed unconstitutional.
+As in many other countries, Chinese law does not provide for constitutional judicial review, and the legislature or administration instead of judges must change laws deemed unconstitutional.
 There has been some movement by legal reformers to use courts and bureaucracy to experiment with constitutionalism.

 A similar argument was that the custody and repatriation regulations "violate the 1996 Administrative Punishment Law, which states that administrative punishments which restrict personal freedom may only be authorized by laws passed by the [full] Congress."
 Both criticisms echoed statements published in earlier years by lawyers and legal scholars.

 In addition to the legal arguments, some reports by those with contact with the detention centers (including an official report) indicated that not only were the conditions worse than prisons or reeducation camps (including beatings and prolonged detentions without trial), but also sometimes the police used the system to kidnap and extort more than expenses from the families of the accused.
 These reports echoed earlier ignored warnings.

 On 20 June 2003, Premier Wen Jiabao announced that the abolition of the custody and repatriation system, effective August 1.
 The detention centers would be replaced by service stations to care for poor beggars or homeless persons under the new Measures for Assisting Vagrants and Beggars with No Means of Support in Cities.
 The centers for vagrants are not allowed to collect fees from families nor require them to work.
 The legal system of hukou and residency and work permits for migrant workers was unchanged.